 Developing a personal bond with your clients helps you understand their motivation.
-You can even go to the event that Gym To You take in Adelaide and offer life coaching & NLP in addition to fitness and bootcamps.
+You can even go to the extent that Gym To You take in Adelaide and offer life coaching & NLP in addition to fitness and boot camps.
 Of course, you need to have the qualifications & skill set to be offering something of this level, but will definitely add to the longevity of your relationships.

 More essentially, always provide positive feedback when working out with your clients.

 Over to you!
 Now you have the tips to keep your clients motivated, inspired and successful in attaining their goals.